JustinShenk/emolight/Readme.md

 emolight
 ========

-Convert emotions to LED colors on a Raspberry Pi.
+Convert emotions to LED colors on a Raspberry Pi (development stage).
 Demoed at Intel Global IoT DevFest.

 This script can be used for controlling WS281X LED strips with a Raspberry Pi.
 Several wiring guides exist:
 - https://learn.adafruit.com/neopixels-on-raspberry-pi/wiring